 Sometimes the ribs do go "out".
-BUT most of the time it is the vertebra articulating with the rib that is "out".
-The vertebra may be rotated, or stuck in either flexion or extension or tipped to one side.
-This results in improper motion of the rib.
+BUT, most of the time it is the spine articulating with the rib that is "out".
+The vertebra could be rotated, stuck in either flexion or extension, or tipped to one side.
+This results in an improper motion of the rib.
 The body responds by tightening the muscles to stabilize the situation.

 It can hurt enough to make you thing you are having a heart attack!

 Exercises like these DO NOT FIX the problem